Flamefork/iron_gql/README.md

     assert result.user.name == "Alice"
 ```

-The generated query classes resolve the client by module attribute name at call time, so replacing it is sufficient.
-The attribute is always named `{PACKAGE}_CLIENT` — for a package `myapp.gql.api` it is `API_CLIENT`.
+The generated query classes resolve the client by module attribute name at call time.
+As a result, the replacement is sufficient.
+The name of the attribute is always `{PACKAGE}_CLIENT`.
+For the package `myapp.gql.api`, the attribute is `API_CLIENT`.

 ## Validation and Troubleshooting
-- Errors identify the file and line where the problematic statement lives.
+- Error messages show the file and the line of the statement that caused the error.
-- Duplicate operation names must share identical bodies; rename or consolidate to resolve the conflict.
+- Operations that share a name must have identical bodies.
+To remove the conflict, rename the operations or merge them.
-- Calling the generated helper with a statement it does not know raises `LookupError`: after adding or editing a statement, regenerate the package.
+- The generated helper raises `LookupError` for a statement that it does not know.
+After you add or edit a statement, regenerate the package.